Tjoseph-O/alx-pre_course/README.md

-My first readme AND
+My first readme and now here to change things
-The only time i can update from this interface